-The Agency provides administrative assistance to companies within the Town of Clarence and has limited operations.
+The Agency provides administrative assistance to businesses within the Town of Clarence and has limited operations.
 The Agency does not have any capital assets, long-term debt or full time employees.
-When analyzing the financial condition and the impact of current year operating activities, Agency management believes the most important issue is whether the Agency is better off than it was in the prior year.
-The statement of net position and the statement of activities can assist in determining whether the Agency is better off.
-The statement of cash flows provides information about the cash receipts, cash payments, and net change in cash resulting from the operating, investing and capital financing activities of the Agency during the year.
+When analyzing the financial condition and the impact of current year operating activities, it is important to determine whether the Agency has improved or deteriorated from the prior year.

-This statement helps users assess the Agency's ability to generate net cash flows, its ability to meet obligations as they come due, and its need for external financing.
-Condensed financial highlights of these statements follow.
+The statements of net position and the statements of activities can assist in determining whether the Agency's financial position has improved or deteriorated from the prior year.
+The statements of cash flows provide information about the cash receipts, cash payments, and net change in cash resulting from the operating, investing and capital financing activities of the Agency during the year.
+These statements help users assess the Agency's ability to generate net cash flows, its ability to meet obligations as they come due, and its need for external financing.
+Condensed financial highlights of these statements are presented below.

-Table 1 - Condensed Statements of Net Position
+Table 1-Condensed Statements of Net Position

-2013 2012 2011
+December 31,

+2017 2016 2015

+Assets:

-Assets: Current assets \$ 946,975 \$ 872,863 \$ 888,444
+Current assets \$ 876,741 \$ 872,073 \$ 887,950

 Liabilities:

-Current liabilities - -
+Current liabilities 6,082 -

 Net Position:

-Unrestricted \$ 946,975 \$ 872,863 \$ 888,444
+Unrestricted \$ 876,741 \$ 865,991 \$ 887,950

 The Agency's current assets are comprised entirely of cash and cash equivalents.
-These assets have increased in 2013 and decreased in 2012 over the previous year as a result of operating activities.
+These assets increased in the year ended December 31, 2017 and decreased in the year ended December 31, 2016 as a result of operating activities.